Tborth/fastAPI_task/README.md

-1-first you have to change thw DB_host ip to your ip ,you check ip addr command in ubuntu
+1-first you have to change thw DB_host ip  in docker-compose file to your ip ,you check ip addr command in ubuntu

 2-then just ./config.sh
 	if you facing some issue in the realted to the ./config.sh file then